jainsat/webdesigns/README.md

-This repository contains implementation of some web related features.
+This repository contains implementation of some website related features.
 Every feature is implemented in it's own folder.